 A 529 plan is a tax-advantaged investment account that families can use to cover educational expenses.
-But many families aren’t aware that this type of account is available.
-In fact, research from the College Savings Plans Network shows that only 25 percent of Americans could identify a 529 plan as a type of college savings vehicle.
+But many families aren’t aware that this type of account even exists.
+In fact, a recent survey by Edward Jones revealed that only about one-third of Americans recognize 529 plans as an education savings tool.

 If you’re new to 529 plans, here’s what to know about some of the common misconceptions.

-There are actually two basic varieties of 529 plans, according to the SEC: prepaid tuition plans and education savings plans.
+There are actually two basic varieties of 529 plans: prepaid tuition plans and education savings plans.

-However, 529 college savings plans operate more closely to traditional investment accounts like IRAs and 401(k)s.
+However, 529 college savings plans operate more like traditional investment accounts.
 All 529 college savings plans offer an array of prepackaged investment portfolios, typically with somewhere between five and 15 options.
 These portfolios will fluctuate in value depending on the markets but should increase steadily with time.